Understanding Bundles

 Key Takeaways

-3. Composition over duplication: Build on existing bundles using includes rather than recreating functionality.
-Follow the thin bundle pattern.
+4. Composition over duplication: Build on existing bundles using includes rather than recreating functionality.

-5. Start minimal: Begin with the smallest set of includes and behaviors needed, then add more as requirements emerge.
+9. Start minimal, test iteratively: Begin with the smallest set of includes and behaviors needed, then add more as requirements emerge.
+Validate with real use cases.

 Bundles embody Amplifier's philosophy of modular, composable design.
-By creating well-structured bundles, you build reusable capabilities that can be shared across projects and teams, enabling consistent AI-powered workflows wherever they're needed.
+By creating well-structured, thin bundles, you build reusable capabilities that can be shared across projects and teams, enabling consistent AI-powered workflows wherever they are needed.